rickb777/runtemplate/v3/BUILTIN.md

  * `Prefix=X` - use this to prefix the name of the generated type
  * `Key=K` - use this to specify the name of the generated key type (for maps only, see below)

-The built-in collections support a small number of flags that allow you to control whether extra methods are generated or not.
+The built-in collections support a small number of flags that allow you to control what extra methods are generated.

  * `Comparable:true` - use this for types that are comparable (== and !=), such as strings, ints, floats and structs.
  * `Ordered:true` - use this for types that are ordered (<, <=, >=, >), such as strings, ints and floats (but not structs).
  * `Numeric:true` - use this for types that support arithmetic operations, such as ints and floats (but not structs).
  * `Stringer:true` - use this to include the `String()` method (and related); omit this if you prefer to provide your own.
+ * `MapTo:<type>` - adds two transformation methods (a.k.a. `map` and `flatmap`) to return a collection of the specified type via a function that transforms a single element of type `T`.
+This flag can appear multiple times, allowing as many transformation methods as required.
+See the examples.
  * `KeyList:<type>` - for maps only, this provides a slice type for the keys in this map.
 This is returned from the `Keys()` method.
 It is also used for sorting the output of the stringer methods by the keys, which affects `MkString3(...)`, `MkString()` and `String()`.
  * `ValueList:<type>` - for maps only, this provides a slice type for the values in this map.
 This is returned from the `Values()` method.
  * `ToList:true`, `ToSet:true` - use these if you are generating both set and list types.